 If you’re going to be freezing the juice, you might as well freeze the citrus zest too, right?
 Just zest as usual, then store in a freezer bag to use as needed.
 So convenient!

 Helpful Tip: To get the most juice from your citrus, microwave it for just a tiny bit until it’s warm.
-Heating your citrus softens the membranes which allows them to release more juice, meaning you’ll get more for your money.
+Heating your citrus softens the membranes, allowing them to release more juice, meaning you’ll get more for your money.
 Yay!

 18. Apple Pie Filling